-Young Texans Against Cancer (YTAC) has awarded a $25,000 grant to UT Southwestern Medical Center to support Roshni Rao, M.D.’s, research to assess the personalized genetic history of patients with triple negative breast cancer.
-Dr. Rao, Assistant Professor of Surgery, is a recognized leader in breast cancer care and research.
+Young Texans Against Cancer (YTAC) awarded a $25,000 grant to UT Southwestern Medical Center to support Roshni Rao, M.D.’s, research to assess the personalized genetic history of patients with triple negative breast cancer.
+Dr. Rao, Associate Professor of Surgery, is a recognized leader in breast cancer care and research.

 Dr. Rao aims to demonstrate that patients with a diagnosis of triple negative breast cancer, regardless of self-reported ethnicity, share a similar personalized genetic history.
 She hopes to identify the specific genetic ancestry which may predispose women to triple negative breast cancer.

 “I am so grateful for the support that YTAC has provided for this breast cancer research project, which has the potential to generate paradigm shifting data,” Dr. Rao said.